siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 ---
-title: Simplified Proposal - Longitudinal Delay of an Isolated Bright Interference Branch
+title: Proposal - Longitudinal Delay of an Isolated Bright Interference Branch
 date: 2026-04-22
 ---

-# Simplified Proposal
+# Longitudinal Delay of an Isolated Bright Interference Branch

 ## Abstract